What puts that sexy twinkle in a spider's eye? A mate aglow.

 Many animals possess UV vision and use it for foraging, navigation and sexual selection, Li explained.

 Jumping spiders are known to have good eyesight, he said, adding that many of these spiders are colorful, with the males generally more colorful than females.

 That suggests a possible role of UV vision in jumping spiders, he said, so the researchers decided to explore the possibility.

 "But we discovered UV-induced fluorescence communication in jumping spiders by chance," Li said.

 "We were hoping to find out whether jumping spiders could really detect UV and respond to it, as well as whether jumping spiders use UV signals in their communications," Li explained.

-The team placed pairs of spiders in a variety of light conditions to determine their reactions to each other.
+The team placed pairs of spiders in a variety of light conditions to determine their reactions to each other, the AP writes.

-"We conclude that sexual coloration is a crucial prerequisite for courtship," Li and his co-authors wrote, reports AP.
+"We conclude that sexual coloration is a crucial prerequisite for courtship," Li and his co-authors wrote.